Share this publication

 How to get to Isle of Wight Birmingham?

 There is no commercial airport on the Isle of Wight but visitors from far away can fly to London’s airports and drive, bus or train to the area.
 Wightlink has two car ferry services to the Isle of Wight, one from Fishbourne and another from Portsmouth with both journeys taking around 40 minutes.
+To get a quote for a flight click here.

 Where to stay in Isle of Wight?